nextcloud/contacts/README.md

-:warning: This app is currently being migrated to vue.
-If you want to fix issues, feel free to come help on the branch `vue` :warning:
+:warning: This app is the old version of contacts.
+The new 3.0 version have been migrated to `vuejs` :warning:
 ___

 # Nextcloud Contacts